d-garfield/JSclassDemo/README.md

 # JSclassDemo
-A simple page to show the fundamentals of objects and classes in JS.
+A simple page to show the fundamentals of objects and classes in JS using them to dynamically change html.